regis-zang/ExploringRscriptAndSAPPredictiveAnalysis/2_R_Script.md

 if you dont have account please see the support document.
 3-GoogleDrive.md

 ## R-Script 002 - Open rStudio.
+in this IDE , now its possible to make a first steps.
+My recomendation are open the file source, what save in ProjectR folder.
+[GetStockHist.r]

 ## R-Script 003 - What it is package.
+Imagine you're planning a trip to a new city called Rville, and you want to make the most out of your adventure in the R language.
+Well, think of R packages as the attractions, activities, and tools that make your journey in Rville exciting and fun!

+Each R package is like a unique destination within Rville, offering you specific features, functions, and capabilities.
+Just like choosing attractions for your trip, you can select and install different R packages based on your needs and interests.

+For example, if you want to explore data visualization, you might visit the ggplot2 , trust me this package works in SAC code, but this subject it other moment we talk about. package, known for its beautiful and customizable plots.
+If you're into statistical analysis, you could head to the stats package, offering various statistical functions.
+And if you're venturing into machine learning, you might want to stop by the caret or tensorflow packages.

+Just like tourists sharing their experiences, R programmers and users recommend their favorite packages.
+You can find these packages in the official "Rville Tourist Guide," also known as the Comprehensive R Archive Network (CRAN), or in other popular package repositories like GitHub.

+Remember, in Rville, there's an endless variety of packages waiting for you to discover.
+So grab your backpack, browse the extensive package collection, and embark on an exciting journey to enhance your R language experience!

 ### R-Script 003.1 - quantmod.
+In the R language, quantmod is a widely-used package that provides a set of functions and tools for quantitative financial modeling and trading analysis.
+It primarily focuses on the retrieval, analysis, and visualization of financial data.
 ### R-Script 003.2 - xts.

 ### R-Script 003.3 - readr.